-Where any stairway links a basement with the ground floor, the basement should be separated from the ground floor, preferably by two 30-minute fire doors, one at basement and one at ground floor level (see Figure 32).
+Where any stairway links a basement with the ground floor, the basement should be separated from the ground floor, preferably by two 30-minute fire doors, one at basement and one at ground floor level (see Figure 33).

-Any floor over a basement should provide 60 minutes fire resistance (refer to Appendix B).
+As a minimum, any floor over a basement should provide 60 minutes' fire resistance.
 Where this is impractical, and as long as no smoke can get through the floor, automatic smoke detection linked to a fire-alarm system which is audible throughout the premises could, as an alternative, be provided in the basement area.
-If in doubt, contact a competent person for more detailed advice.
+If in doubt, consult a competent person for more detailed advice.